Waqar-107/Codeforces-Scraper/README.md

 # Future Works
 1. Save all the accepted submissions for a particular problem.
 2. Write functions to retrieve `wrong answer`, `time limit exceeded`, `runtime error` etc.

+`In case of any bug found please create an issue` 🙂